dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 Convoke the Spirits will only cast healing spells if you are further than 40yd from the target, even if the target is in range of the rest of your spells.

 Door of Shadows cannot be cast while moving with Stellar Drift.

+Arcanic Pulsar procs with Incarnation give you 100% crit instead of 10%.